chinchengcsl/website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research applies signal processing theory and mathematics to develop rigorous, high-quality, efficient, and  trustworthy image reconstruction algorithms for ill-posed inverse problems in computational imaging.
-Representative  works of mine include a novel, computationally efficient image representation that addresses a long-standing computational  challenge in non-Cartesian Fourier imaging, as well as a novel framework for designing reconstruction methods that balance  quality, efficiency, and transparency.
-Many of the algorithms I developed have a broad impact on both classical and modern machine-learning reconstruction methods and are applicable across multiple imaging modalities.
+I am a Ph.D.
+Candidate in Electrical and Computer Engineering at the University of Southern California under the supervision of  Prof. Justin Haldar.
+My Ph.D. research focuses on developing high-quality, efficient, and trustworthy image reconstruction algorithms for ill-posed inverse problems in computational imaging.
+Representative works of mine include a novel image representation that addresses a long-standing computational challenge in non-Cartesian Fourier imaging, as well as a novel framework for designing reconstruction methods that balance quality, efficiency, and transparency.

-Before USC, I conducted research at National Taiwan University, where I developed some of the earliest machine learning–based autofocus algorithms, leveraging statistical learning, reinforcement learning, and deep neural networks.
-I also designed algorithms for analyzing optical coherence tomography (OCT) images, using methods like robust PCA and deep CNNs.
+Prior to Ph.D., I conducted research at National Taiwan University, where I developed machine learning-based autofocus algorithms and image-analysis algorithms for optical coherence tomography (OCT) images using deep learning.